GPU HDR Processing for SONY Pregius Image Sensors

 sony pregius dual adc

-In the Dual ADC mode we need to specify some parameters for the image sensor.
+In the Dual ADC mode we need to specify some parameters for such image sensor.
 There are two ways of getting the extended dynamic range from SONY Pregius image sensors:

 1. In the combined mode the image sensor can output one 12-bit raw frame with applied merge feature (when we combine two 12-bit frames with Low gain and High gain) and simple tone mapping (when we apply PWL curve to 16-bit merged data).
 That approach allows us to have minimum camera bandwidth because in that case the image size is minimal - this is just a 12-bit raw frame.